racket/racket/collects/tests/r6rs/README.txt

 or does not support a bit of syntax used in a set of tests, then the whole set of tests fails to load.

-A related problem is that each set of sets is placed into one function that runs all the tests.
+A related problem is that each set of tests is placed into one function that runs all the tests.
 This format creates a block of code that is much larger than in a typical program, which might give some compilers trouble.

 In any case, reports of bugs (in the tests) and new tests would be very much appreciated.
 File either as a PLT Scheme bug report at